AndriiZakharenko/growth-table/README.md

 - If the count of columns or rows reaches maximum or minimum, set disabled the corresponding button.
 - If the count of columns or rows can be changed again (after reaching maximum or minimum), set enabled the corresponding button.

-As always, on JS Advanced course you do not need to change the HTML layout or CSS styles.
+Do not need to change the HTML layout or CSS styles.

 Examples:
 <img width="648" alt="image" src="https://user-images.githubusercontent.com/94261494/234831834-c2a1d711-0ea6-4746-9e38-941734e78e81.png">